 Regulatory Compliance

-Healthcare software must comply with strict regulations regarding patient data security and privacy.
-Failing to meet these standards can result in legal repercussions.
+The healthcare software must strictly comply with regulations governing patient data security and privacy.
+Defaulting may even call for legal action.

 Case Studies of Successful Adoption